 Our House system gives pupils a balance between the academic rigours and the social aspects of school life.
-It provides a sense of competition and fun through a range of school based activities.
+It provides a sense of competition and fun through a range of school based intra-school activities; sports, academic subjects and subjects just as debate and art.
 It is also the basis of how we approach behaviour management.

 Our House system takes into account our children’s spiritual, moral, social and cultural development and to the school’s ambition to deliver a clear and embedded programme of British values including democracy, tolerance and the rule of law.
 The resulting system enables the children to participate fully in the emotional heart of the school and their community by providing them with a clear voice.
 It instils an element of competition and fun as children endeavour to work hard for their House.

-House Points are given for effort, kindness and achievement and for adhering to the Golden Rules.
+House Points are given for effort, kindness and achievement and for adhering to our school values.

 Our House system ensures children take pride in themselves, their House and of their school.